-Competitive Conditions.
-The principal factors for competition in vehicle management services are service quality and price.
-We are competitively positioned as a fully integrated provider of fleet management services with a broad range of product offerings.
-We rank second in the United States in the number of vehicles under management and first in the number of proprietary fuel and maintenance cards for fleet use in circulation.
-There are four other major providers of fleet management service in the United States, hundreds of local and regional competitors, and numerous niche competitors who focus on only one or two products and do not offer the fully integrated range of products provided by us.
+COMPETITIVE CONDITIONS.
+The principal factors for competition in vehicle management services were service, quality and price.
+We were competitively positioned as a fully integrated provider of fleet management services with a broad range of product offerings.
+We ranked second in the United States in the number of vehicles under management and first in the number of proprietary fuel and maintenance cards for fleet use in circulation.
+There were four other major providers of fleet management service in the United States, hundreds of local and regional competitors, and numerous niche competitors who focused on only one or two products and did not offer the fully integrated range of products provided by us.
 In the United States, it is estimated that only 45% of fleets are leased by third party providers.
-The unpenetrated market and the continued focus by corporations on cost efficiency and outsourcing will provide the growth platform in the future.

-In the UK, we rank first in both vehicles under management and proprietary fuel and maintenance cards.
-We continue to compete against numerous local and regional competitors.
-The UK operation has been able to differentiate itself through its breadth of product offerings.
+In the UK, we ranked first in both vehicles under management and proprietary fuel and maintenance cards.
+We competed against numerous local and regional competitors.
+The UK operation had been able to differentiate itself through its breadth of product offerings.